 The REEP ILA with the cities of Lacey, Olympia, and Tumwater provides a method for the County and the Cities to voluntarily collaborate in the funding, development, implementation, and assessment of joint stormwater education and outreach programs.
-Through this ILA, the Cities and the County also coordinate the regional Stream Team program, which includes stormwater pollution prevention best management practices, habitat restoration trainings, as well as local stewardship opportunities.
-In 2022, the REEP partnership underwent a comprehensive assessment of current programs to understand where gaps exist in reaching the community.
-In 2023, REEP will move forward with the development of a plan to expand accessibility and fairness of programs, focused on overburdened communities.8
+Through this ILA, the Cities and the County also coordinate the regional Stream Team program, which includes stormwater pollution prevention best management practices, a quarterly educational newsletter, habitat restoration trainings, as well as local stewardship opportunities.
+In 2024, REEP will move forward with the development of a plan to expand accessibility and fairness of programs, focused on overburdened communities, informed by the findings in their recently completed audience and program assessment and equity analysis.

-In 2022, the County also continued networking and exploring opportunities for education and outreach collaboration on a broader regional scale through the Puget Sound-wide STORM (Stormwater Outreach for Regional Municipalities) work group.
-In 2022, the County, with City partners, participated in STORM's Puget Sound Starts Here online campaign to raise awareness on stormwater-related issues.
-This effort included a focus on messaging to underserved communities (Spanish, Korean, and Vietnamese-speaking communities) in partnership with a local Latina-led group "CIELO."
-The County and City partners further emphasized the Puget Sound Starts Here message and stormwater BMPs by hosting a local Instagram Reel Competition in which participants submitted 30 second or less videos showcasing how they protect and/or celebrate Puget Sound.
+In 2023, the County also continued networking and exploring opportunities for education and outreach collaboration on a broader regional scale through the Puget Sound-wide STORM (Stormwater Outreach for Regional Municipalities) work group.
+In 2023, the County, with City partners, participated in STORM's Puget Sound Starts Here campaign to raise awareness on stormwater-related issues focused on tire care and raising awareness about tire wear particles containing 6PPD-q and the connection to urban coho salmon pre-spawn mortality.
+This effort included a focus on messaging to underserved communities (Spanish, Korean, and Vietnamese-speaking communities).
+The County and City partners further emphasized the Puget Sound Starts Here message and stormwater BMPs, providing coasters and coffee sleaves with stormwater BMPs to local businesses.

-Furthermore, the County participated in the STORM-led regional "Leaking Dumpsters" pilot campaign through the REEP partnership.
+Furthermore, the County continued to participate in the STORM-led regional "Leaking Dumpsters" campaign through the REEP partnership.
 The campaign's main goal is to improve water quality by nudging regional businesses and multi-family housing complexes to shut their dumpster lid every time they use it.
-Participating municipalities are currently assessing the pilot program's effectiveness and updating the campaign for 2023.
+Participating municipalities will evaluate and refine the program to ensure continued effectiveness in 2024.